1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

   op_connect_token=$OP_CONNECT_TOKEN
 ```

-Or, create a JSON file with your 1Password Connect Server details.
+Alternatively, create a JSON file with your 1Password Connect server details.
 For example, save the following as `op-connect-config.json`:

 ```json
 {